 output and is at a low MIC level.
 That means that it needs to be

 connected to a MIC input of any recording device or computer (a

 standard line level connection is too low and will not work).
-We need all a
+We need a

-line level for our audio switching system, so we added a ROLLS MP13
+line level for our audio switching system for other receivers, so we added a ROLLS MP13

 Mini-Mic preamp and this worked perfectly after adjusting the gain with

 it's level control to match our requirements (this will also work for

 the Sony ICF2010 / 2001D and other OLDER Sony SW sets as well ).